Devotion

 The First Threshold at 35 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to The squadron ships out to Korea and enters the war zone.
 This is the irreversible commitment to combat.
 Jesse and Tom are now wingmen in actual warfare, their lives dependent on each other.
 They cross from the safety of training into the chaos of the Korean War., moving from reaction to action.

 At 71 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat A major victory or moment of recognition: Jesse receives commendation or the squadron achieves a significant military success.
+Significantly, this crucial beat A major victory or moment of recognition: Jesse receives commendation or the squadron achieves a significant military success.
 Jesse and Tom's partnership is at its peak—they're a formidable team.
 This false victory moment shows Jesse seemingly overcoming all obstacles, but the stakes are about to rise dramatically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 104 minutes (75% through) represents the emotional nadir.
 Here, Jesse's plane is hit during a mission.
 He crash-lands in enemy territory behind North Korean and Chinese lines, trapped in the wreckage in freezing conditions.
 He's critically injured and unable to free himself.
-This is the "whiff of death"—Jesse is dying in the snow, surrounded by approaching enemy forces., indicates the protagonist at their lowest point.
+This is the "whiff of death"—Jesse is dying in the snow, surrounded by approaching enemy forces., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 112 minutes initiates the final act resolution at 81% of the runtime.
 Tom makes the active choice to crash-land his own plane near Jesse in enemy territory.
 This is devotion actualized—he sacrifices safety, career, and potentially his life to be with his wingman.
 Tom embodies the theme: true devotion means being willing to die alongside those you serve with., demonstrating the transformation achieved throughout the journey.